nkanyang/nkanyang/README.md

  **Swagger UI** is introduced to help users to have a better understanding of what the APIs can do.
 It can also used as a tool to test the APIs.

 The endpoint for Swagger is ```http://hostname:port/swagger-ui.html```

+## Improvements in Refactoring

+This is a Spring Boot project, refactored from the given Web API project which built in .NET,  and it improves as following:

+- Use JPA + Hibernate, which provides a database independent abstraction on top of SQL, to decouple the service and database implementation.

+- Introduce data transfer object (DTO) to hide unnecessary/sensitive data of entity/model from client, resulting in both loose coupling and optimized data transfer.

+- Add validation when receiving data from the client and specify the HTTP status code for each API response.

+- Use fine-grained, configurable logging framework.

+- Use configuration file instead of hard coding parameters(eg: database connect string).

+- Add customized exceptions to handle service errors

+- Add unit test with the coverage rate up to 100% (lines and methods) for main service class

+- Use Swagger annotations to add documentation of APIs in code and demonstrate via Swagger UI

+- Prepare the docker file for the service to run in docker